 We seek personal narratives dealing with individual experiences of difference and discrimination or personal reflections on Dr. King’s legacy that rely on concrete detail.
 Past prize winners have addressed a wide range of related topics, such as racism; ethnic and cultural prejudice; assimilation and identity; gender/sexual orientation; religious persecution; gender bias; sexual assault; cognitive, developmental, intellectual, mental, physical, and sensory differences; and stereotyping of all kinds.
 We encourage you to review the submission tips and the examples of prizewinning work for inspiration.

-Selected entries will be published, and students will be invited to read their work for Carnegie Mellon's annual celebration on Martin Luther King, Jr. Day, Monday, January 18, 2021.
-Due to the coronavirus pandemic, we will explore a variety of formats for the celebration.
+Selected entries are published, and prizewinners are invited to read their work for Carnegie Mellon's annual celebration on Martin Luther King, Jr. Day.

 Tips for Writing a Prizewinning Entry

 A good submission should: